katiepeters/hiring-test/README.md

 ### Allowances

 * Any reasonable React/JS/node framework to bootstrap and build your app.
-* UI component libraries (but do not let them handle all CSS or other key requirements).
+* UI component libraries (but only for supplemental functionality, not to fulfill requirements).

 ## API Docs